Join us at PolyAI VOX 2023

 Limited Capabilities

 These conversational platforms are not purpose-built for voice interactions.
 While household names like Google and Amazon have good ASR and NLU capabilities, a large part of building a working voice assistant involves orchestrating the performance of these component pieces to suit the use case.
-Even though these platforms aim to give the client more control, they lock the client into using a single supplier for every piece of the tech stack, preventing the client from choosing the best in class technology in each area.
+Even though these platforms aim to give the client more control, they lock the client into using a single supplier for every piece of the tech stack, preventing the client from choosing the best-in-class technology in each area.

 Limited Flexibility & Scalability